tamalone1/pressurevessels/README.md

 ![GUI window example](images/PV_GUI.png)
 ___
-## Available Methods
+## Accessing the results
 After creating a `Vessel` instance, the following calculated properties are available:

-**Vessel.averagestress**
-* The average of the inner and outer von Mises stresses
+**Vessel.averagestress** : _The average of the inner and outer von Mises stresses_

-**Vessel.maxstress**
-* The maximum von Mises stress
+**Vessel.maxstress** : The maximum von Mises stress

-**Vessel.maxIntroom**
-* The maximum allowable internal pressure, such that the minimum safety factor is 1.0
+**Vessel.maxIntroom** : The maximum allowable internal pressure, such that the minimum safety factor is 1.0

-**Vessel.maxExtroom**
-* The maximum allowable external pressure, such that the minimum safety factor is 1.0
+**Vessel.maxExtroom** : The maximum allowable external pressure, such that the minimum safety factor is 1.0

-**Vessel.maxIntderated**
-* The maximum allowable internal pressure for the derated temperature, such that the minimum safety factor is 1.0
+**Vessel.maxIntderated** : The maximum allowable internal pressure for the derated temperature, such that the minimum safety factor is 1.0

-**Vessel.maxExtderated**
-* The maximum allowable external pressure for the derated temperature, such that the minimum safety factor is 1.0
+**Vessel.maxExtderated** : The maximum allowable external pressure for the derated temperature, such that the minimum safety factor is 1.0

-**Vessel.SF_room**
-* The safety factor for the vessel at room temperature (not derated)
+**Vessel.SF_room** : The safety factor for the vessel at room temperature (not derated)

-**Vessel.SF_derated**
-* The safety factor for the vessel with the strength derated due to temperature
+**Vessel.SF_derated** : The safety factor for the vessel with the strength derated due to temperature

+## Minimizing Wall Thickness
+After creating a `Vessel` instance, the wall thickness can be minimized to reach a safety factor of 1.00, by modifying either the OD or ID.
+* **Vessel.minimize_OD** : keeping the ID constant, set the OD to the smallest value that results in a safety factor of 1.00
+* **Vessel.maximize_ID** : keeping the OD constant, set the ID to the largest value that results in a safety factor of 1.00
 ___
 ## Roadmap
 * Unit conversions (US and SI)
-* Optimizing the wall thickness to minimize material

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.